TuncerEmre/Emitter-Localization-By-Using-Least-Square-Method/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or comments, please contact Your Name.
+For any questions or comments, please contact Emre Tuncer.

 E-mail: tuncer_emre@outlook.com.tr